 Other important relationships

-We have a responsibility to maintain cordial relationships with our boundary neighbours.
-These boundary neighbours include the tenants in the Wellington City Council care-takers house; the Glenside Riding Club and any future lessee or tenant of Glenside Reserve, Twigland Gardeners World, and the Monterey residents, particularly those residents facing the Halfway House and its environs.
+Our boundary neighbours include the tenants in the Wellington City Council care-takers house; the Glenside Riding Club, the lessee/tenant of Glenside Reserve, Twigland Gardeners World, and the Monterey residents, particularly those residents facing the Halfway House and its environs.